5 Motivational Books Like The Four Agreements

 Self Help

 The Four Agreements by Miguel Ruiz is about a man’s journey.
-He’s going out throughout his journey, and he looks up in the sky and at the stars.
-He sees something more meaningful within his heart, and he realizes that he’s the stars.
+He’s going out throughout his journey, looking up at the sky and the stars.
+He sees something more meaningful within his heart and realizes he’s the stars.
 Everyone else around him has a part of God within them.
 Then his eyes open up like that smoky mirror.
-He gets the smoke off the mirror, and then he truly sees his real life in front of them.
+He gets the smoke off the mirror and sees his real life in front of them.
 He’s finding that God and everyone else, that God within himself.

 The first agreement is to be impeccable with your word.
 When you say things from your heart to another individual, you take judgment away, which is another agreement.
 That has so much impact, not only on yourself but on the other individual.
 To read more motivational books like The Four Agreements, keep in touch with this article.

 The Four Agreements goes deep into the mind concept.
 Here are the four agreements shortly.
 Number one, be impeccable with your word.
-Do what you’re going to say and say what you’re going to do.
+Do what you will say and say what you will do.
 Number two, don’t take anything personally.
 Number three, don’t make assumptions.
 The number four always does your best.

 This book comes down to a big thing: personal accountability, responsibility, and being responsible for oneself instead of putting blame and things out into the world.
 We can choose how we feel, how we act, and how other people will make us respond.
-Now I will review 5 self-help books similar to The Four Agreements.
+I will discuss 10 self-help books similar to The Four Agreements.
 Let’s go!

 1. The Fifth Agreement: A Practical Guide to Self-Mastery